Founder's syndrome

 Founder's syndrome (also founderitis) is the difficulty faced by organizations, and in particular young companies such as start-ups, where one or more founders maintain disproportionate power and influence following the effective initial establishment of the organization, leading to a wide range of problems.
 The syndrome occurs in both non-profit and for-profit organizations or companies.

 Problem

-The passion and charisma of the founder(s), often sources of the initial creativity and productivity of the organization, can become limiting or a destructive factor.
+In an organization, the passion and charisma of the founder(s), often sources of the initial creativity and productivity of the organization, can become limiting or destructive.
 It may simply limit further growth and success, or it may lead to bitter factionalism and divisions as the scale of demands made on the organization increases, or it may result in outright failure.

 Symptoms

 An organization suffering from founder's syndrome typically presents many of the following symptoms: